DeepakGupta007/GKECluster-and-Repository-using-Terraform/README.md

 ## ✨Create your own Private Docker Repository on GCP✨

-> ---
-### Run the following commands in the Root directory of the repo
+`Run the following commands in the Root directory of the repo`

 Ensure that you have the .json file to provide auth creds to Google provider in Terraform
 ```
 terraform init